 If your application is approved, you will need to make a donation of £600 towards the cost of the package.
-However, you do not need to start fundraising for this amount before your application has been approved, or before the March 21 deadline for submissions.
+However, you do not need to start fundraising for this amount before your application has been approved.

 For any questions about funding please contact us on 0131 561 3363 or email us.

 - The defibrillator must be freely accessible to the public 24/7 and be placed externally in an unlocked and un-coded cabinet

 - There must be a clear need for the device (e.g. a location with high footfall or in a rural area)

 - There must be a commitment to train the local community to use the Call Push Rescue training kit provided.

 Groups which can't apply

 Unfortunately, we’re unable to provide funding to the following groups:

 - Private or commercial companies